alexandergolovnya/intech-forum-frontend/README.md

 # Intech Forum Frontend
 Single page application that represents forum, provides CRUD services for topics, topic messages and users.

+## Heroku instance

+There is an instance of application deployed to Heroku available at https://intech-forum.herokuapp.com

 ## Project setup
 ```
 # install dependencies